Etno94/angular-selector/README.md

   While the layout and menu are part of the project, they were not prioritized to focus on delivering a high-quality `CardSelectorComponent` within the given timeframe.

 - **Modular Architecture**:
   The project is designed with a modular architecture to ensure scalability and maintainability.
-Each component is self-contained and reusable.
+Each UI element is encapsulated in its own component, ensuring reusability and separation of concerns.

 - **Tailwind CSS**:
   Tailwind CSS was chosen for its ability to improve code maintainability, speed up development, and create visually appealing and performant views.